-Title loans, or auto title loans, are a common form of bad credit loans where a borrower’s vehicle is used as collateral to secure a loan.
+Title loans, or auto title loans, are a form of bad credit loans where a borrower’s vehicle is used as collateral to get a loan.
 Borrowers often use their car to obtain a title loan, but lenders may also consider motorcycles, boats, or even recreational vehicles.

 It’s important to remember that if you fail to repay the loan, the lender can repossess and sell your vehicle to recover their funds.
 In fact, a California study found that as many as 20% of title loan borrowers have their vehicles repossessed.¹